 9.33.7.6.4 Interference report

-The TSID field of the Extended DBand TSPEC element shall be set to the value of the TSID of the SP in which the interference was detected.
-One ADDTS Request frame is generated and transmitted for each SP in which interference is detected.
+The Allocation ID field of the Extended DBand TSPEC element shall identify the allocation during which the interference was detected.
+One ADDTS Request frame is generated and transmitted for each allocation during which interference is detected.

-The TSCONST field of the Extended DBand TSPEC element may contain one or more TS scheduling constraint fields.
-Each TS scheduling constraint field provides information separately for each overlapping NAV event.
+The TSCONST field of the Extended DBand TSPEC element may contain one or more Traffic Scheduling Constarint fields.
+Each Traffic Scheduling Constraint field provides information separately for each overlapping NAV event.
 The following NAV events should be reported:

-Dynamic allocation of service period
+Dynamic allocation of service periods

 9.33.8.1 General

-Dynamic allocation of service period is employed to allocate channel time during scheduled SPs and CBAPs.
+Dynamic allocation of service periods is employed to allocate channel time during scheduled SPs and CBAPs.
 The procedure includes an optional Polling Period (PP) phase and a Grant Period (GP) phase.

+Service periods allocated using this mechanism do not persist beyond a beacon interval.
+Persistent allocations are created using the allocation mechanisms described in 10.4.

-Any MAC entity of an MA-STA that belongs to an EL cluster identified by the Source AID and Destination AID that are equal to, respectively, the Source AID and Destination AID of the Allocation Info field in the Grant frame may transmit during the allocation, if the MA-STA sent a MMAE to the peer STA and the BeamLink cluster field within the MMAE is 1.
+Any MAC entity of an MA-STA that belongs to an EL cluster identified by the Source AID and Destination AID that are equal to, respectively, the Source AID and Destination AID of the Dynamic Allocation Info field in the Grant frame may transmit during the allocation, if the MA-STA sent a MMAE to the peer STA and the BeamLink cluster field within the MMAE is 1.

 9.33.8.3 Grant period (GP)